ninekorn/monogame-with-physics---VR-and-non-VR/README.md

 # monogame-with-physics---VR-and-non-VR

 Project 1: Oculus Rift c++ dll wrapper rebuilt in monogame 3.7.1.189 - i just rebuilt the original repo here https://github.com/cpt-max/OculusRift4MonoGame and made it work in monogame 3.7.1.189.
 Anyone can do that. it's super easy.
+There are no jitter physics in this one. it's a simple rebuild.

 <img src="https://i.ibb.co/jb7vmNV/oculusv-wrappermonogame3-8-1-189.png" alt="oculusv-wrappermonogame3-8-1-189" border="0">